Normally under Australian succession law marriage cancels a will ( revokes in legalese) – unless the will was made in contemplation of marriage.

 Contemplating marriage and making a will in New South Wales

-In New South Wales if someone makes a will containing provisions contemplating a particular marriage, the law says that the will won’t be cancelled when that marriage takes place: see subsection 12(3) of the Succession Act 2006 (NSW) below:
+In New South Wales if someone makes a will containing provisions contemplating a particular marriage, the law is that the will won’t be cancelled when that marriage takes place: subsection 12(3) of the Succession Act 2006 (NSW):

 (4) A will that is expressed to be made in contemplation of marriage generally is not revoked by the solemnisation of a marriage of the testator.

 Contemplating marriage and making a will in Victoria

 In Victoria, the law states that despite the rule that marriage revokes a will, sub-sections 13 (a) and (b) of the Wills Act 1997 (VIC) state: